 INKA Consult has authored and researched various reports for international NGOs on the levels, quality, and characteristics of public climate finance provided by developed countries to developing countries for climate action, including:

-a.
-Oxfam’s Climate Finance Shadow Reports (2018, 2020 and 2022) – a comprehensive analysis of global flows of public climate finance towards the annual pledge of developed countries to provide and mobilise $100bn of climate finance annually.
-View the 2018 report here, and the 2020 report here.
+b.
+Here is new Oxfam climate financeshadow report 2023and the article in the Guardian in June 2023.
+A comprehensive analysis of global flows of public climate finance towards the annual pledge of developed countries to provide and mobilise $100bn of climate finance annually.
+View the 2018 report here, and the 2020 reporthere.
 Here article in the Guardian and before COP26 in Financial Times.
 Furthermore the report published for COP27: Climate Finance Short Changed Report 2022

-b.
+c.
 OxfamUS's report 'Unaccountable Accounting' (October 2022) audited the World Bank’s reported $17 billion climate finance (2020).
 It was covered in the Guardian,ABC Newsand Washington Post.
-Furthermore, OxfamIntermon report on West Africa (Sept.
-2022) and about climate finance in Asia.
+Furthermore, OxfamAsia report about Asia Development Bank (May 2024), OxfamIntermon report on West Africa (Sept.
+2022) and the INKA detailed report on West Africa.
+Furthermore, INKA produced the Oxfam report about climate finance in Asia.

-c.
-CARE report on 'new and additional' climate finance at this link (June 2022) and covered in Forbes article.

 d.
+CARE report on 'new and additional' climate finance: Seeing Double (2023) and the previous version at this link (June 2022) and covered in Forbes article.

-Hollow Commitments: An analysis of developed countries’ climate finance plans (CARE, June 2021).
+e.
+CARE's Hollow Commitments: An analysis of developed countries’ climate finance plans.
+Here thelink to the updated report from June 2023 and CARE text here.
 Rich countries are falling behind on their pledges to help the poor world tackle the climate crisis.
-View the report here and article in the Guardian. and a quote in Washington Post.
+View the first version of the report here and article in the Guardian. and a quote in Washington Post.

 Since 2017, in teams led by Hans Peter Dejgaard, INKA Consult has contributed with text and data to the Danish government's Biennial Reports to UNFCCC and annual submissions to the European Union, including: